CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Types/Block/ICTBlockState.md

 |-----------|----------|----------------------------------|--------------------------------------|
 |getBlock() |block     | [IBlock](/Vanilla/Blocks/IBlock) | Returns the refered block            |
 |getMeta()  |meta      | int                              | Returns the refered block's metadata |

+## ZenMethods
+`boolean isReplaceable(IWorld world, IBlockPos pos);`
+Parameters:

+- [IWorld](/Mods/ContentTweaker/Vanilla/Types/World/IWorld) world → The world to be checked in
+- [IBlockPos](/Mods/ContentTweaker/Vanilla/Types/Block/IBlockPos) pos → The Block's position

+Returns a boolean that sais whether the block can be replaced or not.